 In addition to the streetcar funding, the City of Tucson received a $63 million Transportation Investment Generating Economic Recovery (TIGER) grant, a $6 million New Starts federal grant, City of Tucson Certificates of Participation/Grant Applications Notes ($26.6 million), and other regional ($9 million) and local funding.

-The streetcars will operate 7 days a week.
+The streetcar system is open 7 days a week.

-The streetcars are expected to stop every 10 minutes between 7 a.m. and 6 p.m.
+The streetcars stop every 10 minutes between 7 a.m. and 6 p.m.
 Monday through Friday.
-Between 6 p.m. and 10 p.m. on Monday through Friday, the streetcars are expected to stop every 20 minutes.
+Between 6 p.m. and 10 p.m. on Monday through Friday, the streetcars stop every 20 minutes.

-The streetcar will stop every 30 minutes from 10 p.m. to 2 a.m.
+The streetcar stops every 30 minutes from 10 p.m. to 2 a.m.
 Thursday through Saturday.